 - Cadw.
 Often run events and promotions in Wales for access to Welsh heritage sites.

 - Children’s Farms.
 Some of these will have a cost attached, but some are free, or ask for a donation.

 - In-store Activities.
 There are stores around the UK who offer free activities for children.
 Pets at Home sometimes run animal workshops, and Hobbycraft often have free activities too.

 - Charity Shops.
 Take the children round the charity shops and see what bargains you find.
 So many wonderful resources lie in these shops just waiting to be rehomed.

-PACEY members can also access our Savings and Discounts section, for money saving offers on places such as Twycross Zoo and Cattle Country Adventure Park, as well as student prices via the TOTUM Card.
+PACEY members can also access our Savings and Discounts section, for money saving offers on places such as Hoo Zoo, as well as student prices via the TOTUM Card.

 Giving children the freedom to enjoy some physical exercise in the fresh air is mentally pleasing.
 A tired or an overwhelmed child may calm down outside - this is why so many settings have taken to garden naps.
 Nature is there to be enjoyed, explored and encouraged.